 Do you find your kids craving for Aloo Tikki Burger as soon as they check that McDonald’s advertisement?
 Is Aloo Tikki Burger the first thing you like to order, whenever you are at a fast food eating joint?

 Aloo Tikki is an Asian snack, popular in Northern India, Pakistan and Bangladesh.
 Aloo means potatoes and Tikki means a cutlet.
 Boiled potatoes are mashed and mixed with spices.
 Sometimes a few vegetables like peas, and coriander leaves are also added.
 It is then shaped in a form of a cutlet and fried in oil.
-The Burger buns are then cut into two halves.
+The baked burger buns are then cut into two halves.
 Butter and sauce (sweet, spicy or both) is applied in the inside part of the buns.
-The cutlet is placed between the two halves of the burger buns along with some onions, tomatoes etc.
+The veg cutlet is placed between the two halves of the burger buns along with some onions, tomatoes etc.

 Healthy Buns for Burgers